Traffic Management Problems

 404 errors occur when multiple gateways configured with same TLS certificate

-Configuring more than one gateway using the same TLS certificate will cause browsers that leverage HTTP/2 connection reuse (i.e., most browsers) to produce 404 errors when accessing a second host after a connection to another host has already been established.
+Configuring more than one gateway using the same TLS certificate will cause browsers that leverage HTTP/2 connection reuse10 (i.e., most browsers) to produce 404 errors when accessing a second host after a connection to another host has already been established.

 For example, let’s say you have 2 hosts that share the same TLS certificate like this: